llulun/qzone-praise-automator/CONTRIBUTING.md

-# Contributing to QZone AutoPraise Pro
+# Contributing to QZone Praise Automator

 Welcome!
 To contribute: